 Kaitlyn Jo Smith

-Kaitlyn Jo Smith’s interdisciplinary studio research examines the socioeconomic impact that emerging technologies have on America's working class.
-She pays homage to laborers by highlighting the specific ways in which technology renders invisible the labor that produces it.
-Drawing on her rural upbringing and youth spent in the Rust Belt during the Great Recession, Smith’s practice explores the intersections between work and worship, as well as the ways in which humans become indoctrinated into lives of monotony.
-Through both traditional photographic means and the implementation of automated technologies and machine learning, her practice challenges the authority of algorithms while fostering a dialogue around humankind's current and future relationship to work.
+Kaitlyn Jo Smith’s interdisciplinary studio practice investigates the socioeconomic impact of emerging technologies on America’s working class.
+Through her work, Smith pays homage to laborers by revealing the ways technology renders invisible the labor that produces it.
+Informed by her upbringing in rural Ohio, Smith’s practice explores the intersections of work and worship, as well as the ways individuals are conditioned into lives of monotony.
+By combining traditional photographic processes with emerging technologies, she interrogates the authority of algorithms while fostering dialogue around humanity’s evolving relationship to labor, automation, and technological progress.